Enkidatron/Input_Demo/README.md

 This illustrates the use of `Input a` types for tracking validated input in Elm, as I write about [here](http://www.mechanicaldruid.com/update-to-input-tracking-in-elm/).

-I'd like to thank @jckdrpr from elm-slack for the tip about destructuring the model in the update function, so that I can easily update a nested record.
-This is very useful.
+I'd like to thank @jckdrpr from elm-slack for the tip about destructuring the model in the update function, even though I'm not using that anymore.

 Points that I want to highlight include:
 * That we can display different inputs based on application state